tbg/goplay/cgo_libc_static/README.md

 }
 ```

-Looks about as innocuous as nonsensical, right?
-If we run it naively, nothing
+Looks about as innocuous as it is nonsensical, right?
+If we run it naively,
-happens:
+nothing happens:

 ```bash
 $ go run main.go